davidebizzocchi/multicat/docs/readme.md

 2. Learn how to create [Custom Agents](agents.md) for different purposes
 3. Explore how to [manage files](endpoints/collections.md) in different chats

-## Integration Examples

-To integrate Multicat with your applications, see the Python examples throughout the documentation or check the [main README](../README.md) for a quick integration guide.

 ## Additional Resources

 - [GitHub Repository](https://github.com/davidebizzocchi/multicat)